 St. Matthew’s Church takes seriously its safeguarding responsibilities.
 We follow the church of England’s national guidelines and the House of Bishops safeguarding policy “promoting a safer church”.
 Please visit the Diocese of Rochester’s website to access more information on national policies and safeguarding training.

-If you have concerns over the safety and/or welfare of a member of the church then please contact our safeguarding oﬃcer:
+If you have concerns over the safety and/or welfare of yourself or a member of the church then please contact our safeguarding oﬃcer:

 If you are worried about a child or young person (under 18 years) and the information you have suggests that a child is at immediate risk of being harmed, you should tell the police without delay.
 This is an emergency and it is appropriate therefore to use the police emergency number 999.